a2659802/HK-Modding-API-Docs/docs/Getting-Started.rst

 Installing DLL mods
 ~~~~~~~~~~~~~~~~~~~

-The dll file contained in the zip needs to be moved into :code:`~\Hollow Knight\hollow_knight_Data\Managed\Mods`
+The dll file contained in the zip needs to be moved into :code:`~\Hollow Knight\hollow_knight_Data\Managed\Mods`.

+For most mods this will be enough, however some may have dependancies you will also need to install.

+Usually mods will come with a readme file that will list dependancies if any that you will be required to also install.

 To uninstall the mod just remove it from this folder.

 Installing folder mods
 ~~~~~~~~~~~~~~~~~~~~~~

 Most mods will come in a folder named :code:`hollow_knight_Data` and this folder should just be moved to the :code:`~\Hollow Knight` folder to overwrite the vanilla one.

+For most mods this will be enough, however some may have dependancies you will also need to install.

+Usually mods will come with a readme file that will list dependancies if any that you will be required to also install.

-To uninstall these you can just find the dll file it installed in your :code:`~\Hollow Knight\hollow_knight_Data\Managed\Mods` folder and remove it from the folder, this will stop the API from loading the mod and consequentally any additional files it may have required to run.
+To uninstall these you can just find the dll file it installed in your :code:`~\Hollow Knight\hollow_knight_Data\Managed\Mods` folder and remove it from the folder.

 Installing via Crossroads
 ~~~~~~~~~~~~~~~~~~~~~~~~~